-- Take one capsule each day at least 20 minutes before or after any hot drinks. - Probiotics are very sensitive to heat and warm air.
+- Take one capsule each day at least 20 minutes before or after any hot food.

+- Probiotics are very sensitive to heat and warm air.
 Re-seal Gut Works® pouch securely each day.
-Keep your pouch away from any warm air or moisture.
+Keep the pouch away from any warm air or moisture.
+If at all uncertain, store Gut Works® in a frost-free fridge.

-If at all uncertain, store Gut Works® in the fridge if it is frost-free. - ✓ Suitable to take alongside antibiotics.
+- Suitable to take alongside antibiotics.

 If taken with antibiotics, take Gut Works®

-2-3 hours before or after the antibiotics. - Suitable during pregnancy.
+2-3 hours before or after the antibiotics.

+- Suitable during pregnancy.